Rob Bironas

-James Robert Douglas Bironas (January 29, 1978 – September 20, 2014) was an American professional football placekicker who played the majority of his professional career with the Tennessee Titans.
-He played college football for Auburn University and Georgia Southern University.
+James Robert Douglas Bironas (January 29, 1978 – September 20, 2014) was an American professional football player who was a placekicker for the Tennessee Titans of the National Football League (NFL).
+He played college football for the Auburn Tigers and Georgia Southern Eagles.

 He was originally signed by the Green Bay Packers as an undrafted free agent in 2002.
 Bironas' active professional career began in Arena football where he was a member of the Charleston Swamp Foxes, Carolina Cobras, and the New York Dragons and had intermittent offseason stints with the NFL's Tampa Bay Buccaneers and the Pittsburgh Steelers.
 In 2005, he signed with the Titans, with whom he played for nine seasons and was an All-Pro and Pro Bowl selection in 2007.
 Bironas was killed in a car crash on September 20, 2014.

 Early life

 Bironas attended Trinity High School in Louisville, Kentucky, and was a four-year varsity letterman in soccer, a two-year varsity letterman in football and swimming, and added a one-year letterman in track and field.
 He graduated in 1996.